Supporters of Iranian-backed militia end siege of U.S. Embassy in Baghdad

 The Pentagon had dispatched additional troop reinforcements to the region as President Donald Trump tweeted that he blamed Iran for the assault on the embassy, raising fears of an escalating conflict.

+Calling the militia supporters “terrorists,” Hook told CNN that Trump “took very decisive action and put in place the necessary force protections and for our people, our diplomats and our embassy.
+And it was the right thing to do, and today the situation is much better.”

+Later in the day, Secretary of State Mike Pompeo tweeted that he had spoken with Iraqi Prime Minister Adel Abdul Mahdi, “who agreed that #Iraq would continue to uphold its responsibility to keep U.S. personnel secure and would move the Iran-backed attackers away from @USEmbBaghdad.”
+Pompeo added that the United States will “continue cooperation” with Iraq “to hold #Iran and its proxies responsible.”

-The departure of the demonstrators was welcomed by the diplomats and embassy staffers who had been holed up in safe rooms for more than 24 hours.
+The departure of the demonstrators was probably most welcomed by the diplomats and embassy staffers who had been holed up in safe rooms for more than 24 hours.

 “Everyone is breathing a sigh of relief,” said Maj.
 Charlie Dietz, a spokesman for the U.S. military in Baghdad.
 “A situation that could have easily escalated out of control was handled with tactical restraint, and everyone was able to walk away.”